 Selected cultures and historical traditions in regions of contemporary and ancient Africa and its diaspora are studied.
 Students comment critically, in written and oral form, upon African experiences and ideas.
 Sections are titled: (1) Cape Verde and Western Africa and (2) African Social/Economic Development.

-General Education Category: Core 3

 Offered: Fall, Spring.

 AFRI 200 - Introduction to Africana Studies (4)